Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 Add another 30 to that, and you’ve got ST Roll for ST 8000.
 And so on, for numbers as large as you could possibly need.
 (Just what sort of game do you have going on?)

 Going the other way, you can do the same to get ST Roll for low, fractional ST scores, should you ever want to use such.
 Say your ST 1 character gets a big boost to (ooh!)
 ST 1.5.
 Computing Basic Lift for ST 1.5 works normally.
 Damage will have to be the same as that for ST 1 and 2, barring any custom mechanisms you work up.
 And ST Roll?
-In this case, it’s as easy as looking at ST 3, a score handily twice as high.
+In this case, it’s as easy as looking at ST 3, a score handily twice as high as 1.5.
 Grab ST Roll -8 from ST 3, and subtract 10 to get ST Roll -18 for ST 1.5.

 How low can you go in an expanded table of microscopic power levels?
 As low as you like.
 The only thing out of bounds is ST Roll for the actual ST 0 of a ghost: that’s ST Roll negative infinity.
 (Go ahead, Ghost, total up whatever bonuses you can talk out of the GM; you still won’t get far in a roll against negative infinity.
 Props for trying, though!)